-Blood pressure is measured at two points- the systolic and diastolic pressures, which are the maximum and minimum pressures respectively.
+Blood pressure is measured based on two parameters: systolic blood pressure and diastolic blood pressure.
+These are the maximum and minimum pressures respectively.
 Systolic blood pressure is the point when the heart contracts and diastolic when the heart relaxes.

-Normal systolic blood pressure is in the range of 100 – 140 mm Hg and normal diastolic blood pressure varies between 60 to 90 mm Hg.
+However, normal systolic blood pressure can range from 100 – 140 mm Hg.
+Similarly, normal diastolic blood pressure can vary between 60-90 mm Hg.

 High blood pressure or hypertension is present if the resting blood pressure is at or above 140/90 mm Hg for adults.
 Different numbers apply to children.

 Blood pressure is classified into stages, from the normal to the progressively worse.

 Types of High Blood Pressure

 High Blood Pressure can be of two types: primary and secondary hypertension.
 Let’s see what it means and what are the health symptoms of each type.